cpap7/FattyMenu/README.md

 This menu is confirmed to work with the following OS and Garry's Mod versions:
 - Windows 10, Garry's Mod x86-64 branch
 - Windows 10, Garry's Mod 32-bit branch
-if the .dll is recompiled as Release x86 on Visual Studio.
-Project Synapse shouldn't be played on the 32-bit version anyhow.
+if the .dll is recompiled as Release x86 in Visual Studio.
+Project Synapse shouldn't be played on the 32-bit version of Garry's Mod anyhow.

 # Content
 The menu itself contains the following tabs: